lmaccherone/documentdb-lumenize/README.md

       {field: "Points", f: "sum", as: "Scope"}
     ]

 You can use any of the aggregation functions found in Lumenize.functions.
 Whether you specify it or not, the count metric is automatically tracked for each cell.
 The `as` specification is optional.
 If missing, it will build the name of the resulting metric from the field name and the function name.
-So without the `as: "Scope"` the second metric in the example above would have been named "Points_sum".
+So without the `as: "Scope"` the second metric in the example above would have been named `Points_sum`.

 Next, we build the config parameter from our dimension and metrics specifications.